-We are currently between offices and not able to accept bicycle donations at this time.
-Please check back soon!
+⚠️ We are unable to accept bike donations at this time.

 We need your help providing bicycles to 4th-6th grade students who participate in our Earn-a-Bike program.
-Since the program’s inception in 2012, BikeWalkKC has given out over 300 bicycles to Kansas City area youth.
+Since 2012, BikeWalkKC has given out over 300 bicycles to Kansas City area youth.

 What is Earn-a-Bike?

 Students learn basic bicycle mechanics, advocacy, and safety skills with weekly projects.
 A small class size allows for individual instructor training to ensure understanding of the concepts.
 Students are tested based on their knowledge of the subjects through various worksheets and quizzes.
 With successful completion of the program, students receive a bicycle they helped to fix.

 - Appreciation for biking as a means of transportation to and from school

 - Understanding of barriers that prevent students from walking and biking to school